Fatma-Fadel-Waly/medschema/README.md

 properly diagnose, to educate the patient and doctors at a significantly reduced cost.

-Many of the studies, guidelines, and literature for symptoms, diagnosis and treatment are only based on an exclusive set of test data that effectively ignores real world usage.
-All medical visits, symptoms, and data is valuable and represent real world, practical information that can be used to identify averages, deviations, and outliers.
+Many of the studies, guidelines, and literature for symptoms, diagnosis and treatment are only based on an exclusive set of test data that effectively ignores real world usage. **All medical visits, symptoms, and data are valuable** and represent real world, practical information that can be used to identify averages, deviations, and outliers.
 A common high level data structure makes it easy to share and analyze.
 The Patient owns the medical data but may easily anonymously share it for diagnosis, analysis, and verification purposes.

 ### Goals
 * develop a common high level data schema and increase sharing of data